Dechrissen/buzzrec/README.md

 # LingBuzzRec
- A content-based filtering recommendation engine for LingBuzz papers.
+ A content-based filtering recommendation engine for academic papers in linguistics from [LingBuzz](https://ling.auf.net/lingbuzz).

+## Usage
+Populate `settings.txt` with keywords interesting to you... etc.